 The first modern humans

-The first people evolved from primates like chimpanzees in Africa, about two million years ago.
+About three and a half million years ago, primates like chimpanzees in Africa started to come down out of the trees and evolve into modern people, walking upright and maybe swimming.
+The first modern people evolved about two million years ago.
 At this time, there may have been only about 2000 people in all of Africa (or anywhere in the world).
-These people lived by gathering wild plants and by scavenging meat that other, stronger animals had killed.
+These people lived by gathering wild plants, shellfish and eggs, and by scavenging meat that other, stronger animals had killed.

 Stone tools, fire, and cooking

 About 1.9 million years ago, people started using stone tools, and about 800,000 years ago they began to use fire.
 Cooking their food on the fire to make it easier to digest may be what gave early people the extra energy to grow bigger brains and become modern people.
 But as people got bigger brains, they couldn’t be born with big enough heads, so they had to be born more and more helpless – and then their parents needed bigger and bigger brains to be able to take care of the babies.
 Some time before 200,000 years ago, people probably started talking.
 These first modern people probably started out in east Africa.

 Fishing and shellfish – the first beads